Updated: June 2026

 Fertility and Births

 The origins of the province’s current demographic situation began with the high fertility rates and increase in births that occurred in most of the industrialized world during the 20-year period that followed World War II.
 This baby boom period ended midway through the 1960s as female baby boomers began pursuing higher education and entering the workforce at higher rates.
-This, combined with the introduction and proliferation of birth control methods, pushed fertility rates and total number of births down in most of the industrialized world, including Canada.
+This, combined with the introduction and proliferation of birth control methods, pushed fertility rates and the total number of births down in most of the industrialized world, including Canada.
 Canadian fertility rates have now been below the replacement rate for nearly 50 years.

 The number of births has declined since the baby boom ended in the mid-1960s.
-Births dropped from over 15,000 in the mid-sixties to 3,566 in 2023.
+Births dropped from over 15,000 in the mid-sixties to 3,418 in 2025.
 This trend is the result of a complex set of economic, social and cultural factors that are not easily changed by policy interventions.

 Mortality

-In tandem with increasing life expectancy, age specific mortality rates have generally declined in the province over the past 50 years.
+In tandem with increasing life expectancy, age-specific mortality rates have generally declined in the province over the past 50 years.
 As a result, people are living longer on average, similar to the trend in the rest of Canada and other industrialized areas of the world.
-However, an aging population has caused deaths to increase from about 3,200 in 1971 to more than 6,100 in 2023.
+However, due to an aging population the number of deaths has increased from about 3,200 in 1971 to more than 6,300 in 2025.

 Natural Population Change